hafsabn/Book-Recommendation-System/README.md

 2. **MLOps Integration**:
    - Develop the project as an MLOps pipeline.
-   - Automate data ingestion, model training, deployment, and monitoring
+   - Automate data ingestion, model training, deployment, and monitoring.